nobbyknox/assessment-digital-platoon/README.md

 ## How This Problem Was Solved

-1. I started at `https://start.spring.io` and generate a skeleton app
+1. I started at `https://start.spring.io` and generated a skeleton app
 1. Configured database in `application.properties`
 1. Created REST controllers
 1. Created entities and their unit tests